 We love the idea of making sock cupcakes with nail polish bottles (pictured); check out a tutorial from The Tiptoe Fairy.

-Loot-bag ideas: nail polish (try Suncoat, a non-toxic option), spa socks, bubble bath, reusable water bottles
+Loot-bag ideas: nail polish, spa socks, bubble bath, reusable water bottles

 Have you been looking for an excuse to buy a karaoke machine?
 Blame it on the kids!
 You could also rent a machine or just use a karaoke app for your phone or tablet.